Historic Sites of Manitoba: Scheppers Agricultural College / Sacred Heart College (Swan Lake, Municipality of Lorne)

 Scheppers College, Rootsweb.

-We thank Monica Ball, Karen Letourneau, and Theresa Early for providing additional information used here.
+We thank Monica Ball, Karen Letourneau, Theresa Early, and David Falconer for providing additional information used here.

 This page was prepared by Gordon Goldsborough.